Frequency-Division Multiplexed CV-QKD System: Experiment and Results

 \section{Experiment and Results}

 Fig.~1(a) shows the experimental setup for the proposed FDM-based CV-QKD system.
 The output of a 1560-nm laser (linewidth = 600 kHz) was split into two paths.
-One was used as an LO (with 7-dBm optical power to ensure shot-noise-limited detection), and the other was modulated to generate the CV-QKD signal using a chirp-free Mach-Zehnder modulator (MZM) biased at its quadrature point, followed by a phase modulator (PM1).
+One was used as an LO (with 7-dBm optical power to ensure shot-noise-limited detection), and the other was modulated to generate the CV-QKD signal using an $x$-cut Mach-Zehnder modulator (MZM) with a guaranteed chirp parameter of $-0.1 \leq \alpha \leq 0$ biased at its quadrature point, followed by a phase modulator (PM1).
 As illustrated in Fig.~1(b), the large coherent displacement relative to the modulation range ensures that the intensity modulation is linear with the field amplitude.
 Under this condition, the MZM effectively performs amplitude modulation.
 The driving signals for the MZM and PM1 were generated using an arbitrary waveform generator (AWG; maximum sampling rate = 1.2 GSa/s, bandwidth = 250 MHz) as follows.
-A total of $2N$ independent 10-Mbaud Gaussian-modulated baseband signals (1 to $N$ for the MZM; $(N+1)$ to $2N$ for PM1) were filtered using fourth-order Bessel low-pass filters (LPFs; 3-dB bandwidth = 10 MHz), as shown in Fig.~1(c), to avoid aliasing from sideband overlap.
+A total of $2N$ independent 10-Mbaud Gaussian-modulated baseband signals (1 to $N$ for the MZM; $(N+1)$ to $2N$ for PM1) were filtered using fourth-order Bessel low-pass filters (LPF; 3-dB bandwidth = 10 MHz), as shown in Figs.~1(c) and (d), to avoid aliasing from sideband overlap.
 The filtered signals were then frequency-multiplexed separately for the MZM and PM1, with the $k$-th and $(N+k)$-th signals sharing a common intermediate frequency (IF) of $f_{\text{IF},k}$.
 All $2N$ baseband signals were scaled to a uniform modulation variance ($\text{V}_\text{mod}$).
 In this FDM configuration, the sidelobe suppression by the LPFs also mitigated inter-channel crosstalk.
 For basis selection, 7- and 8-MHz pilot clocks (Clk 1 and 2, with an amplitude of $0.05 \text{V}_\pi$ where $\text{V}_\pi$ is the half-wave voltage) were added to the MZM and PM1 driving signals, respectively.
-Subsequently, $\text{V}_\text{mod}$ for all subcarriers was adjusted to 5.8 shot noise units (SNU) using a variable optical attenuator (VOA1).
+Subsequently, $\text{V}_\text{mod}$ for all subcarriers was calibrated to 5.8 shot noise units (SNU) using a variable optical attenuator (VOA1), after pre-equalizing the AWG amplitude of each subcarrier to ensure a uniform $\text{V}_\text{mod}$ across the band.
 This value was chosen to maximize the asymptotic secret key rate (SKR) for each subcarrier at a target distance of 20~km, assuming a reverse reconciliation efficiency $\beta$ of 0.9 and an excess noise variance of 0.05 SNU under the trusted-device scenario.
 The SKR of the $k$-th baseband signal, $R^{(k)}$, under finite-size analysis is given by \cite{10_PRA_A_Leverrier}

 where $f_{\text{sym}}$ is the symbol rate (10~Mbaud in this experiment), $N$ is the total number of transmitted symbols, consisting of $m$ symbols for parameter estimation and $n$ symbols for raw key generation ($N=m+n$). $I_{AB}^{(k)}(m)$ represents the mutual information between Alice and Bob for the $k$-th channel ($k=1,2,...,2N$) estimated using $m$ symbols, which is determined by the modulation variance $\text{V}_{\text{mod}}^{(k)}$ and the total noise $\Xi_{\text{tot}}^{(k)}$.
 Under the TLO configuration, $\Xi_{\text{tot}}^{(k)}$ is expressed as